bryan-westcott/flashgen/README.md

 This pattern pins your client to the exact certificate/CA you intend to trust for this service, avoiding broad OS-level trust.

-5. Additional Tests

-Note: tests can be run

 ---